 - Mixes with near-surface groundwater flowing from northern and eastern moat basins - Water flows laterally from top of system down hydrologic gradient

 - Thermal waters flow down gradient outside of ring fracture in San Diego Canyon

 - Vapor cap formed after breaching of SW caldera margin by ancestral Jemez River

 - Lowered hydraulic head resulted in drop of maximum elevation of liquid in reservoir

 The tent rocks geomorphology is a result of rapid incision of the relatively soft volcanic tuff and volcanoclastic materials and perching of relatively resistant blocks of volcanic debris.
 Rapid incision occurs because, like most semi-arid locations, most of New Mexico's rain fall comes in brief burst during very limited times of the year.
-The run-off instead of run-in together wiuth soft ash and silt encourages local gullying, which further encourages localized gully incision in the same location.
-Hence, deep incision occurs without much weathering and rounding of the landforms.
+The run-off instead of run-in together with soft ash and silt encourages local gullying, which further encourages localized gully incision in the same location.
+Hence, deep incision and little back-wasting occurs without much weathering and rounding of the landforms.

 View Valles Caldera in a larger map